pagopa/io-app-design-system/src/components/layout/README.md

 );
 ```

-### Stack
+### `VStack` and `HStack`

-In the example below, the inner components are arranged with an equal uniform space of 16 between them.
+In the example below, the inner components are arranged with an equal uniform vertical space of 16 between them.

 ```jsx
 import { VStack } from '@pagopa/io-app-design-system';